bh107/bohrium/doc/source/installation/osx.rst

 If you are using finkproject::

+  # System Packages
+  cmake swig boost1.53.nopython
+  # Python and Python Packages
-  fink install cmake cheetah python27 cheetah-py27 numpy-py27 swig boost1.53.nopython
+  fink install python27 numpy-py27 cheetah-py27

 As Bohrium is still under active development you want to build the current development copy, instead of using the tar-ball::